 8. Be Warmed Up.

-You don't have to run your horse off his feet, but it would be very helpful to have him working with you by the time your instructor arrives.
+You don't have to run your horse off his feet, but it might help to have him working with you by the time your instructor arrives.
 Even if your lesson ends up going a bit shorter, the warmed-up horse will be ready to go (as will you) and again, you can get the most value for your time.
 If you know your horse takes 20 minutes to just begin to loosen up, do that before your lesson.